wellcomecollection/catalogue-pipeline/docs/search_relevance/README.md

 This data is aggregated under an anonymous session id.

 We can collect lots of this data (100,000s of actions logged so far), but it lacks any contextual information and unpicking a user's motivation for an action is hard.
+Collecting explict feedback (below) should solve this problem.

 - **Explicit data collection:** users are told that they are part of an experiment, and providing us with information is their primary motive.